niplav/site/daygame_cost_benefit.md

-financial expenditures (such as possibly having to buy new clothes, renting an apartment that is closer to good places for daygame), and also possible social and psychological costs (scars from constant rejection and mockery from being found out to be a pick up "artist"), if they ever stopped moaning about how they disapprove of daygame.
+financial expenditures (such as possibly having to buy new clothes, renting an apartment that is closer to good places for daygame), and also possible social and psychological costs (scars from constant rejection and mockery from being found out to be a pick-up "artist"), if they ever stopped moaning about how they disapprove of daygame.

 These influences are of course much harder to quantify, and the numbers